How to Welcome a New Employee to the Team

 You should take the time to make sure your handbook is as clear as possible, but you should also take an extra minute to address any questions your new employee might still have about the contents.
 Walk them through essential sections of the handbook, including employee benefits, the company 401k plan, and workers’ compensation.
 Stick around to clear up any confusion, and make yourself available in the future if another question pops up.

 Help Your New Hire With HR

-At Professional Employer Resources (PER), we offer a series of services that will not only help you welcome new members to the team, but keep them satisfied well into their tenure.
-As a human resources provider, we can also assist your business by creating employee handbooks, maintaining employee records, coaching your management team, and much more.
+At Professional Employer Resources (PER), we offer benefits and perks that employers can extend to their staff that will not only help you welcome new members to the team, but keep them satisfied well into their tenure.
+As a human resources provider, we can also assist your business by providing employee handbooks, maintaining employee payroll records, coaching your management team on HR best practices, and much more.
 For more information, contact us today.